-Analysis of the artifact assemblage and charcoal (i.e., radiocarbon analysis) collected from SIHP # -7580 indicates the cultural layer was potentially utilized during the pre-Contact and post-Contact periods.
+Analysis of the artifact assemblage and charcoal (i.e., radiocarbon analysis) collected from SIHP # -7580 indicates the cultural layer was potentially utilized during the late pre-Contact and post-Contact periods.
 Additional samples need to be dated to substantiate this date range.
-(Note that while radiocarbon dates indicate date ranges into the 1900s, archaeological evidence and historic research has indicated the cultural layer was capped by fill events and/or the SIHP # -7579 fill deposit by 1900).
-Collected artifacts include traditional Hawaiian items such as an adze and basalt sinker, as well as western introduced material including chert flakes, potentially used as gun flint or for strike-a-lights, and an engraved mother-of-pearl English game counter originally manufactured in China pre-1840.
+(Note that while radiocarbon dates indicate date ranges into the 1900s, archaeological evidence and historic research indicates the cultural layer was capped by fill events and/or the SIHP # -7579 fill layer by 1900).
+Collected artifacts include traditional Hawaiian items such as an adze and a basalt sinker, as well as imported foreign material and an engraved mother-of-pearl English game counter originally manufactured in China pre-1840.

-SIHP # -7579 consists of a localized fill deposit that appears to be related to the construction of the Union Feed Company (ca. 1900).
-The artifacts collected from the fill deposit are largely dated to the mid- to late- nineteenth century, with a couple that have a date range that spans into the early twentieth century.
-Fifteen concrete building foundations (SIHP # -7579, Features A-O) cut through the fill deposit and extend down to the coral shelf.
-The fill deposit and the building foundations appear to be a response to building atop a sand dune- both provide structural support for the structures associated with the Union Feed Company, which is depicted in the project area as early as 1900.
+SIHP # -7579 consists of a localized fill layer that appears to be related to the construction of the Union Feed Company (ca. 1900).
+The artifacts collected from the fill layer are largely dated to the mid- to late- nineteenth century, with a couple that have a date range that spans into the early twentieth century.
+Fifteen concrete building foundations (SIHP # -7579, Features A-O) cut through the fill layer and extend down to the coral shelf.
+The fill layer and the building foundations appear to be a response to building atop a sand dune- both provide structural support for the structures associated with the Union Feed Company, which is depicted in the project area as early as 1900.

-SIHP # -7578 consists of cultural layer that appears to be related to the residences and buildings that are depicted on historic fire insurances maps between 1927 and 1956.
+SIHP # -7578 consists of cultural layer that appears to be related to either, or both, the Union Feed Company and the residences and buildings that are depicted on historic fire insurances maps between 1927 and 1956.
 A crushed coral pavement (Feature P) and fifteen pits features (Features A-O) including trash pits, postmolds, a horse burial, a fire pit are considered components of SIHP # -7578.
 Artifacts collected from SIHP # -7578 cultural layer and associated features are dated between 1905 and 1950.